-Klobuchar: Not aware of questionable evidence in teen’s case
+Klobuchar’s claims about black teen’s case draw criticism

 Even before the AP story, Klobuchar was struggling to win over black voters, who are a crucial voting block in Democratic Party.

-On the eve of the Iowa caucus, she told Fox News her agenda speaks to the African American community.
+On the eve of the Iowa caucus, she told Fox her agenda speaks to the African American community.

 “It’s about economic opportunity, it’s about voting rights … that’s on me and I will keep crisscrossing the country, making my case to the African-American community as I’ve done here in Iowa.”